 Time for a hard look in the mirror?
 We’ve been on a social media bender for years, and I’m thinking January 1, 2017 might be the day we begin to sober up and come to grips with its more negative effects.
 When I began writing about all this stuff in 2011, it was partly in response to the fact that people seemed too eager to give the internet industry itself a free pass on the ill-effects of several major platforms because the internet writ large is perceived as so essential to democracy.
-And thanks to social media, the internet became an extension of our egos, much in the same way liquor makes us all good looking and smart.
+And thanks to social media, the internet became an extension of our egos, in much the same way that liquor makes us all good looking and smart.

 In January of 2012, a relatively small cadre of internet wonks rallied people to shout down SOPA—a bill almost nobody understood—and progressives in particular congratulated themselves for participating in “true democracy in action.”
 It scared the hell out of me because it was not democracy in action but industry-backed manipulation disguised as democracy.
 Or as just one example of its insidious nature, the campaign was partly driven by the same anonymous denizens of a site called 4Chan, whence come many agitators of the alt-right that people now realize is a thing.
 My left-leaning friends who helped drive SOPA over the cliff failed to recognize the dark genie they’d let out of the bottle.
 Forget that SOPA was not the toxic legislation everyone had been told it was; that’s just a minor, nagging detail.
 What matters is that the campaign against it was a blueprint for circumventing the democratic process itself.